 So, instead of estimating based on parent breeds, we looked at self reported data from Goldendoodle owners to see when their doodles stopped growing.

 As you can see from the chart below Goldendoodle owners reported that their standard Goldendoodle stopped growing between 1 and 2 years.
-Most Goldendoodle stopped growing in height by the time they were 1 year old.
+Most Goldendoodles stopped growing in height by their first birthday.
 Medium Goldendoodles took a little less time.
 They stopped growing by 1.5 years and mini Goldendoodles reached their full size by the time they were a year old.
-The petite Goldendoodles were finished growing by 9 months old.
+The petite Goldendoodle was finished growing by 9 months old.

 Goldendoodle Size Chart – based on self-reported data from Goldendoodles owners